La Reina del Sur season 2: Plot

 The season revolves around Teresa Mendoza nine years after the events of the first season.
 Hidden from the rest of the world, Teresa now lives an idyllic existence in Italian Tuscany, but the kidnapping of her daughter forces her to reintroduce herself into the underworld of drug trafficking and once again confront her old enemies and the past she tried to leave behind.

 Production

 The series initially filmed in Italy, but much of the production took place in Colombia, because Kate del Castillo could not return to Mexico.
-The series also filmed in places such as Moscow, Russia, Bucharest, Romania, Massa Marittima, and Malaga, Spain.
+The series also filmed in places such as Moscow, Russia, Bucharest, Romania, Massa Marittima, and Málaga, Spain.
 In addition to the return of Del Castillo, Alejandro Calva and Eduardo Velasco, new actors joined the series including as Aitor Luna, Jesús Castro, and Eduardo Yáñez.
 According to Stopello, the season begins eight years after Teresa's disappearance.
 The cast was revealed on 29 November 2018.

 The title of the first episode "El regreso de la Reina" was revealed by Del Castillo through her Instagram account.
 A total of 60 episodes have been confirmed for this season.